jabrah/mirador-side-panel-plugin-test/README.md

 * Any custom side panel will need a second plugin to define a custom `WindowSideBarButtons` button, or else there will be no UI element to toggle your new panel.
 * The custom panel MUST define a unique `companionWindowKey`.
 The new button to open your custom panel must then set its TabButton value to this key.
+* Assuming you want to use this panel in a window sidebar, you should wrap your UI in a Mirador CompanionWindow to get its features and theme.
+See `side-panel-a` as a simple example